High Dive is a fantastic “coming-of-age” novel. It’d be hard to decide whether the characters or the prose are better.

 This is definitely a girl book, although I could see some boys dealing with a deployed parent identifying with it.
 It’s geared more toward older girls, not because of mature content (there are only a few swear words in it and only passing mention is made of another girl who has had sex) but because it deals with the kinds of emotions that come as you prepare to leave high school and move on to college – what kind of relationships do I want?
 Who do I want to be?
 How do I mesh my childhood with my impending adulthood.
 What do I have faith in?
 When do I make the scary jump and when do I walk back down the ladder?

-It’s a book that deals with the difficult aspects in life in a gentler way than books like Speak or Story of a Girl.
+High Dive is a book that deals with the difficult aspects in life in a gentler way than books like Speak or Story of a Girl.
 It’s a book I wouldn’t worry about recommending to someone else’s teenager, but I also wouldn’t fear that they thought was talking down to them.
 It’s simply a thoughtful, interesting, and beautiful book that I feel most teenager girls could identify with, whether or not they had any military connections or a deceased parent.
 I highly recommend this book.

 Cross-posted at The Well-Read Child